outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - concept definition

   - find incentives of a system
+    - apply structural incentive definition (cost-minimization, profit-maximization) - meaning applying 'cost-minimization' to interaction objects, indicating structures in the:
+      - general interaction layer of 'input-minimization'
+      - granular interaction layer of 'work-minimization'
+      - interim interaction layer of 'feature minimization'
+      - emergent interaction layer of 'output/profit maximization' (in the form of maximizing remainder profit)
     - find relationships in system
     - find primary inputs (work, cost, movement) and outputs (rewards) in system
-    - find input-minimizing points/routes in system (points/routes that minimize work)
+    - find input-minimizing (cost-minimizing) points/routes in system (points/routes that minimize work)
     - find concepts in system (remainder profit after required features are built)
-    - find interaction layer & objects in system (profit, features, contract)
+    - find interaction layer & objects in system (profit, work, features, contract)
     - find strategy to allocate interaction objects (minimize features) in a way that achieves an input-minimizing point (minimize work) - meaning inputs of interaction objects
       - filter strategies by those that minimize cost or maximize profit
         - identify sub-incentives of an incentivized strategy applied to interaction objects (sub-incentives of related objects like inputs)

     - example: fixed-cost contract
       - identify relationships
         - increased number of features have a negative correlation with increased profit